linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters/Chapter 07 - The Stock Market Is Smarter Than You Think.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: The Stock Market Is Smarter Than You Think
+parent_directory: VII.
+Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters
+formatted: 2025-12-20 11:50:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: opencode
+primary_tags:
+  - stock market valuation
+  - ROIC drivers
+  - growth fundamentals
+secondary_tags:
+  - market bubbles
+  - earnings myths
+  - share repurchases
+  - informed investors
+  - noise traders
 cssclasses: academia
-title: The Stock Market Is Smarter Than You Think
-linter-yaml-title-alias: The Stock Market Is Smarter Than You Think
 ---

-# The Stock Market Is Smarter Than You Think
+## The Stock Market Is Smarter Than You Think

 The stock market's volatility and the sometimes-erratic pricing of companies' shares have always raised questions about the link between stock prices and economic fundamentals.
 Some experts have at times even posited that stock markets seem to lead lives of their own.
 In 2017 the level of market valuations led Nobel laureate Richard Thaler to comment, "We seem to be living in the riskiest moment of our lives, and yet the stock market seems to be napping… .
 I admit to not understanding it."1 Several years earlier, another Nobel Prize-winning economist, Robert Shiller, wrote, "Fundamentally, stock markets are driven by popular narratives, which don't need basis in solid facts."2 American investor Bill Gross claimed in 2012 that the last 100 years of U.S. stock returns "belied a commonsensical flaw much like that of a chain letter or yes—a Ponzi scheme."3